Hildeberto Pereira: Vitória de Setúbal

 On 2 August 2018, Pereira returned to Portugal and signed a three-year contract with Primeira Liga side Vitória de Setúbal.
 He scored four times in his first top-flight season, including a hat-trick on 6 October in a 4–0 home win against Moreirense FC.

-Kunshan FC
+Later career

 On 6 September 2020, Pereira joined China League One side Kunshan FC.
 He would go on to establish himself as regular within the team and was part of the squad that won the division and promotion to the top tier at the end of the 2022 China League One campaign.
 The club was dissolved in March 2023.

-Henan FC

 On 1 July 2023, Pereira signed with Chinese Super League side Henan FC.
 At the end of the 2023 season, after having scored 2 goals and provided 4 assists in 15 goals for the club, his contract expired and he became a free agent.

-Portimonense

 On 8 January 2024, Pereira returned to Portugal, signing a one-and-a-half-year contract with Primeira Liga club Portimonense.

+In July 2024, following Portimonense's relegation to Liga Portugal 2, Pereira moved to Romania, joining Liga I club Universitatea Cluj.
+Four months later, after testing positive for furosemide in a doping test, which he claimed to have taken for "personal reasons" and not for performance enhancement, his contract was terminated by mutual agreement.

+On 13 December 2025, after over a year as a free agent, Pereira signed a pre-contract agreement with Brazilian Série B club Operário Ferroviário, with a three-month duration and an automatic renewal clause if certain objectives were met.